Categories

 So when I wanted to paint a picture of Ruth sitting by the Coe river, as in Glencoe, from a sketch done when there were masses of dragonflies about, I started playing with both the picture and with different ways of doing dragonflies.
 I fully expected it to be haphazard, scruffy and throwaway.
 As it evolved I kept trying new ideas, Some work better, some don’t.
 Taking photos and cropping them allowed me to look at different compositional ideas and highlight what worked.

-The bottom one of those is probably where I’ll go.
-Adding a bit of sky peeping through the foliage tells me to do a layer of sky first and then trunks and foliage on top.
-On the right I’ll probably make the foliage stand out as nearer to give more depth.
+The penultimate one there was where I started on a more finalised version.
+Adding a bit of sky peeping through the foliage told me to do a layer of sky first and then trunks and foliage on top.
+On the right I wanted to make the foliage stand out as nearer to give more depth.
 I’ve got to add three people in there too.
-That should keep me occupied for a while.
+It kept me going for a while, but kept looking at the sketch, thinking I was not really making any improvement.
+Finally I reached a point where it had achieved what I set out to do.
+It adds something to the sketch but I still probably prefer the sketch overall.
+It does include the hint of dragonflies for the close observer too.

 If you are playing with acrylics, particularly with a palette knife, you can use cartridge paper or heavy grade lining paper but put a ground coat on beforehand, as it helps the paint move.
 This tip I owe to Julie and it helps make the acrylics behave more like oils, rather than the watercolour-like method used by Anthony Barrow.
 I am in the habit of using white gesso mixed with a touch of red for some reason.